knpuniversity/oauth/knpu/refresh-token.rst

 Using Refresh Tokens
 ====================

 Brent has a big problem.
-A user can already log in and click a link that uses the COOP API to count the number of eggs collected that day.
+A user can already log in to TopCluck and click a link that uses the COOP API to count the number of eggs collected that day.
 But that's manual, and if a farmer forgets, his egg count will show up as zero.